andreysolovyev381/hash_table_no_invalidation/readme.md

 ## Hash table with no invalidation of pointers and iterators

 ### Rational
 Another project of mine required a **hash table that never invalidates** its pointers and iterators.
 I made one in the hope that it would be on par with `std::unordered`.
 Header only, single C++20 file, see ./include folder.
+See ./tests as usage examples.

 ### Reference to other hash tables
 There are many other hash tables, but I found that all of them are focused on performance, sacrificing exactly what I need — persistence of pointers and iterators.
 However, there are some serious attempts.
 Consider reading the [results](https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-01-overview/) of benchmark made by people behind `robin_hood::hash_table`.
-I also recommend this [reading](https://greg7mdp.github.io/parallel-hashmap/) from Greg Popovic.
+I also recommend this [reading](https://greg7mdp.github.io/parallel-hashmap/) from Greg Popovitch.

 ### Benchmark
 See ./benchmark folder for code.